hugh52/ups_to_sentdex/README.md

 I am unable to upload most data sets directly to Github because of the size, but if the individual datasets are not available here, I will do my best to include detailed instructions on how to obtain the datasets.

+WARNING:
-WARNING: Since the work was origianlly completed using Python 3.6.6, I will need to go back and test everything to ensure compatability with Python 3.7.1; once this has been completed, this warning message will be removed.
+- Since the work was origianlly completed using Python 3.6.6, I will need to go back and test everything to ensure compatability with Python 3.7.1; once this has been completed, this warning message will be removed.
+- Additionally, since various libraries/packages/modules/what-have-you are needed at varioud times and later may not be needed, please excuse any areas where "best-practices" may not be used properly.
+This includes, for instance, where packages may be listed among the imports towards the top of the file, eventhough they may not be used within the code below.